-In order to maintain the calculation stability at the beginning of the modeling, we also divided the simulation process into two stages (Dannberg et al., 2021).
-In the initial stage of 0-150 Myr, we prevented melt migration from happening by increasing melt scaling factor (10^{20} , equivalent to reducing the permeability coefficient virtually to 0), and allowed the mantle plume to form under the initial temperature perturbation.
-We start to apply melt migration in the second stage (that is, a smaller melt scaling factor of 10^{-8}) when the average temperature and average velocity have reached a steady state.
-The minimum size of the model grid is 781 m × 781 m after 8 adaptive refinements, and the minimum total time step is ~7000 yr - 13000 yr, the melting (migration) time step is 1000 yr, which satisfies reasonable resolution requirements of ULVZs.
+To maintain calculation stability at the beginning of modeling, we divided the simulation process into two stages (Dannberg et al., 2021).
+In the initial stage of 0-150

+Myr, we prevented melt migration from occurring by increasing the melt scaling factor (10^{20}) , equivalent to virtually reducing the permeability coefficient to 0) and allowed the mantle plume to form under the initial temperature perturbation.
+We applied melt migration in the second stage (i.e., a smaller melt scaling factor of 10^{-8}) when the average temperature and average velocity reached a steady state.
+The minimum size of the model grid is $781 \text{ m} \times 781 \text{ m}$ after eight adaptive refinements, and the minimum total time step is $\sim 7000-13000 \text{ yr}$, the melting (migration) time step is 1000 yr, which satisfies reasonable resolution requirements of ULVZs.

-Let's briefly summarize the idealizations and simplifications we adopted for the models in this study, (a) We utilize a bottom boundary conditions to represent our conceptual framework rather than explicitly introduce the cold subducted plates and the underlying dense liquid outer core. (b) For evaluating different boundary conditions, we employ simplified material properties associated to the melt migration model.
-We then compare the findings of our model to those of an unsimplified-properties (Dannberg) model under the same boundary conditions. (c) We utilize a 2D symmetric (along x=0) model thus our discussion of boundary-conditions effects will not cover asymmetric outcomes; and although this limits the discussion it allows a much simpler dynamics for easy understanding.
+We briefly summarize the idealizations and simplifications we adopted for the models in this study: (a) We utilized the bottom boundary conditions to represent our conceptual framework rather than explicitly introducing the cold subducted plates and the underlying dense liquid outer core. (b) To evaluate different boundary conditions, we employed simplified material properties associated with the melt migration model.
+We then compared the findings of our model with those of an unsimplified property (Dannberg) model under the same boundary conditions. (c) We utilized a 2D symmetric (along x=0) model; thus, our discussion of boundary conditions effects does not cover asymmetric outcomes; although this limits the discussion, it allows a simpler dynamics for easy understanding.